 “Rattlesnake roundups” are contests calling for hunters to bring in as many snakes as they can catch in a year, at which point the snakes are slaughtered and sold for skin and meat.
-Six states still host these killing contests: Alabama, Georgia, Kansas, New Mexico, Oklahoma and Texas.
+Four states still host these killing contests: Alabama, Georgia, Oklahoma and Texas.

 Roundups are driving some species of rattlesnakes toward extinction.
 A recent study analyzing 50 years of roundup data found eastern diamondback rattlesnakes in sharp decline due to roundup pressure and habitat loss.
 Rattlesnakes play a key role in the food web, especially in terms of rodent control.